elifozgeyilmaz/code_review/submission_template.md

 - it does not include none data types while suming the result, however it divides the sum by number of all values which also may include none data types.

 ### Edge cases & risks
-- if given parameter is not iterable, and includes non integral data types which cannot be sum.
+- if given parameter is not iterable, and includes non numeric data types which cannot be sum.

 ### Code quality / design issues
 - The variable name count is misleading because it represents total input length, not the number of valid measurements.